911 Emergency Services Architecture

-Note The CPN must be a routable North American Numbering Plan number, which means that the CPN must be entered in the routing database of the associated E911 selective router.
+Note When SP-ALI service is used, the CPN must be a routable North American Numbering Plan number, which means that the CPN must be entered in the routing database of the associated E911 selective router.

 Note For Direct Inward Dial (DID) phones, the DID number could be used as the ANI for 911 purposes, but only if it is properly associated with an Emergency Service Number in the 911 service provider's network.
 For non-DID phones, use another number.
 (See Emergency Location Identification Number Mapping, for more information.)

 Many Class 5 switches are connected to E911 selective routers through trunks that do not support more than one area code.
 In such cases, if PRI is used to carry 911 calls, then the only 911 calls that will be routed properly are those whose CPN (or ANI) have the same Numbering Plan Area (NPA) as the Class 5 switch.